-My teaching philosophy and experience focus on the meaningful learning that shows students achieve deeper learning through active engagement.
-Therefore, my class involves active learning strategies such as group discussions & case studies, problem-based learning, team-based & hands-on activities, and outside-class works of scholarly research studies.
-My goal is to embrace different learning styles so that students learn with fun and be successful in my course.
+The students' involvement in a teaching/learning setting would empower the process of recording the information.
+Thus, to achieve a productive learning, students are encouraged to be engaged in the active learning in my course.
+Therefore, my class involves strategies such as group discussions & case studies, problem-based learning, team-based & hands-on activities, and scholarly research studies.
+My goal is to embrace different learning styles to meet students' learning preferences so that they learn effectively.

-I do gardening.
 I like the different cultures/foods/languages.
-I travel and am interested in art, archeological places/records, and the nature.
-I like to paint & draw, cook, swim, and exercise.
-I enjoy socializing and love the family time to tell stories and recall our memories.
-I like to read memoir besides biology.
-I mostly watch science documentaries, forensic files, and international & true story & comedy movies.
+I like to travel and see archeological places/records, arts, and the nature.
+I like to garden, paint & draw, cook, and exercise.
+I enjoy spending time with family & friends.